The Insurance Disputes Law Review: Spain

 i Sources of insurance law and regulation

-Spanish regulation in relation to insurance is very extensive, and not only because of national legislation, but also because the European Union provides abundant regulation for this field.
+Spanish regulation in relation to insurance is very extensive, comprising both national legislation and the abundant regulation of the European Union in this field.

-At the heart of this regulation is Law 50/1980 of 8 October on Insurance Contracts (LCS).
-Around the LCS, we find all kinds of regulations that complement and regulate specific aspects of insurance law, which include but are not limited to the following:
+While Law 50/1980 of 8 October on Insurance Contracts (the Insurance Contract Law) continues to be the heart of this regulatory regime, other laws and royal decrees complement and regulate specific aspects of insurance law, including, but not limited to, the following:

 - vehicle and traffic insurance:

-- Royal Decree 1507/2008, of 12 September, approving the Regulation on compulsory insurance against civil liability in respect of the use of motor vehicles;
+- Royal Decree 1507/2008 of 12 September, approving the Regulation on Compulsory Insurance against Civil Liability in respect of the Movement of Motor Vehicles;

 - boat and aviation insurance:

-- Royal Decree 1616/2011 of 14 November, regulating the insurance of owners of civil ships for maritime law claims
+- Royal Decree 1616/2011 of 14 November, regulating the insurance of owners of civil vessels for maritime law claims;

 - Royal Decree 607/1999 of 16 April, regarding compulsory insurance for recreational craft;

-- Royal Decree No. 37/2001of 19 January updating the indemnity amounts for the losses provided in the AAA;
+- Royal Decree No. 37/2001of 19 January, updating the indemnity amounts for losses provided in the Air Navigation Law;

 - civil liability insurance for insolvency administrators: